Vladlex/BodyBuilder/README.md

 # BodyBuilder

-BodyBuilder is a small framework for working with URLRequest HTTP body and print it's human-readable description.
+BodyBuilder is a small framework for working with URLRequest HTTP body and print its human-readable description.
 Become stronger with BodyBuilder! 💪

 ## What problems does this framework solve?

-1. Creating Headers with names, values and attributes minimizing risk of mispelling.
+1. Creating Headers with names, values and attributes minimizing the risk of misspelling.
 2. Viewing request body in a readable format.
 3. Respecting common and frequently used predefined header names/values/attributes but still having ability to set your very custom data.

 ## In details: Creating and using headers

-Header is a line with name, value and list of parameters.
+The header is a line with name, value and list of parameters.
 For some of header names values are predefined.

 ### Header Names